SXSW London Mobile App

 Recognition 🏆

-The platform's innovation was recognized globally, winning Best Event Technology/Product/Service at the 13th Annual BizBash Event Experience Awards.
+The SXSW London App was recognized globally, winning Best Event Technology/Product/Service at the 13th Annual BizBash Event Experience Awards.

 The Challenge